openhive-network/HAfAH/README.md

 ENCODING = 'UTF8' LC_COLLATE = 'en_US.UTF-8' and LC_CTYPE = 'en_US.UTF-8'
 (this is default for american english locale, it's not tested on other locale configurations).

-# Testing a HAF installation
+# Overview of automated tests for HAF
 ## 1. Integrations ```tests/integrations```
 Integrations tests are tests that are running on a module of the project or on a system of the project's modules.
 The tests do not use mock-ups to run modules/system under tests in isolation from their environment, instead